chrisalexander/blog/_posts/2010-10-20-an-open-letter-to-the-ieee-regarding-your-appalling-website.md

 ---
 layout: post
-heading: 'An open letter to the IEEE: Regarding your appalling website'
+heading: 'An open letter to the IEEE'
+subheading: 'Regarding your appalling website'
 categories: life
 ---